Origins of the Templars on the Camino de Santiago

-The Knights Templar, renounced all kinds of personal property, being the Order the Owner of all the Goods.
+The Knights Templar, renounced all kinds of personal property, the Order being the Owner of all the Goods.

 Torres del Rio

-The Queen's Bridge
+The Queen Bridge

 Rabanal del Camino

-Parish Churchl.
-Small Church, with Romanesque remains that belonged to the Templaría Commendation of Ponferrada.
+Parish church.
+Small Church, with Romanesque remains that belonged to the Templar Commendation on the Camino de Santiago (Ponferrada)

 Vega de Valcarce